LAW OFFICE OF SARAH MUBOYAYI

 Founder & Principal Lawyer

-Sarah is dedicated to guiding her clients through life’s important transitions.
-Whether you’re planning for the future with a marriage or cohabitation agreement, or navigating a separation, her goal is to provide clear, practical advice delivered efficiently and with empathy and respect.
-She combines a deep understanding of the law with a commitment to making every client feel heard and supported, helping you move forward with confidence and peace of mind.
+Called to the Bar of Ontario in 2022, Sarah is dedicated to guiding clients through life’s important transitions.
+Whether planning for the future with a marriage or cohabitation agreement, or navigating a separation, her goal is to provide clear, practical advice.

 OUR LEGAL SERVICES